 They epitomizes everything that is good about subtropical design and spatial balance.
 This particular house, which is a personal favourite, paints a picture of what considered design can be when a committed architect and client give their all.
 But, this is $5000 + per/m and was built over nine years.
 For me, the ideas within add so much value to a contextual architecture, but to the 90%, they look at it and instantly dismiss it due to cost and timeframes.
 This being the case, does it mean the prospective first home owner is only ever destined to buy off the plan and hope it works out?

-As far as I’m concerned, the profession of architecture is currently very insular especially when it comes to detached residential design, it often looks inward and services the bourgeoisie, those fortunate enough to afford custom masterpieces.
+As far as I’m concerned, the design profession is currently very insular especially when it comes to detached residential housing, it often looks inward and services the bourgeoisie, those fortunate enough to afford custom masterpieces.
 Architectural education is not helping.
 I walk through the halls of prominent Queensland universities and see iterations of futurism.

 Example of conceptual Parametric Architecture